Fitzroy Basin Association is a medium-sized, non-profit organisation. We boast a friendly and motivated team, working on

 Ian has an active involvement in conservation and is on the management committee of Capricorn Conservation Council (CCC).
 He is an electrical engineer and has previously been employed in the telecommunications industry and as an engineering lecturer at CQU.
 He also operated a small contracting business engaged in mine site revegetation with an emphasis on dry-rainforest.

-Ian is a member of the Central Qld Mine Rehabilitation Group and has been CCC’s representative on the Fitzroy Water Quality Advisory Group since its inception.
-Ian was elected to the FBA Board in 2013.
+Ian is a member of the Central Qld Mine Rehabilitation Group.
+He was elected to the FBA Board in 2013.

 Dennis lives at “Goorewan” at Guluguba, on a 5500 acre mixed farming operation comprising of cattle, winter and summer crops.
 Dennis has been involved with the Department of Primary Industries (DPI) for the past 20 years with legume trials being held at “Goorewan”.

 Dennis was previously the Chair of the Dawson Catchment Coordinating Association (DCCA), one of FBA’s delivery partners, from 2010 to 2012, and has also been involved with the Taroom Shire Landcare group for many years.
 Dennis was elected to the FBA Board in 2013.

 Lurlene is a descendant of the Wakka Wakka people, the Kabi Kabi people, and South Sea Islander heritage from Pentecost Island in Vanuatu.
 Lurlene is a current Board Director of the Indigenous Wellbeing Centre (in Bundaberg), and lives in Raglan.

 Lurlene is the Native Title and Cultural Heritage spokesperson for the Lonweigh Aboriginal Corporation and Chairperson of the Bunya Peoples’ Aboriginal Corporation.
 She is also an active member of the University of Southern Queensland Elders and Valued Persons Advisory Board.
 Lurlene was elected to the FBA Board in 2014.

 Greg is the CEO of Jellinbah Group, a mid-size Bowen Basin metallurgical coal producer which produces 13mtpa from two large open cut mines.
 He is degree qualified in Mining Engineering and has statutory qualifications in both metalliferous and coal mining, coupled with over 35 years’ experience in senior management in both technical and operating roles.